winnie-ho/170223_final_project/README.md

 Objective

 Messaging groups are messy, especially those that are used to organise events.
-You always need to scroll back through chat nonsense to find key dates, addresses and times.
+You always need to scroll back through chat history to find key dates, addresses and times.

 My brief is to create an event board web app that multiple users can use to organise group events, can leave messages and share content.
 The group chat is present but most importantly, the group events are segregated, organised and presented in chronological order.

+The project will use Ruby on Rails and JavaScript React frameworks.

 MVP

-Use rails to set up an active record database to store users, groups and events.
+Use rails to set up an active record database to store users, memberships groups and events.
 Allow users to add events to the group.
 Many users can be part of the group.
 Each user can add events to the group.